Woutervdvelde/AmongiAnalyser/README.md

 </div>

 ## r/place
 Originally created for r/place.
 This app searches for amongy in pixel art.
+Created in pure HTML5, CSS and JavaScript.

 ## Current status
 - [x] Base system identifying the shape